-We’ve mentioned previously that famous brands can be very self-promotional on social media and still attract large fan and follower numbers and maintain good levels of interaction.
-We call it the ‘social media diffusion effect’.
-Here’s why.
+One example of this is that famous brands can be very self-promotional on social media and still grow their follower numbers and achieve strong levels of interaction.
+This is down to what we call the ‘social media diffusion effect’.
+Here’s how it works:

 2) they’re ‘cool by association’.

 Essentially, there is huge corssover in what happens in everyday conversations and what happens online.
 If Nike plays a role in someone’s offline life, it probably plays a role in their online life, too.
 We can show this diagrammatically.
 Below is the online and offline spheres of a well-known brand like Nike, Costa Coffee or Sainsbury’s.
 They all have large offline reputation spheres at the point that their social media presences are launched.
 ‘Online’, the orange sphere, refers to social media, and ‘offline’ is websites, PR coverage, TV ads, any point of sale, etc.

-Over time, this offline presences will filter into their online presence as people associate themselves to their brands in their online spheres.
-This is regardless of how good their social media presence is, it is a diffusion effect.
+Over time, this offline presence filters into their online presence as people associate themselves with the brand on social media.
+This net movement happens regardless of how good their social media presence is, it is a diffusion effect.

 The speed with which this happens depends mainly on two factors;